eviltester/open-source-profile/slides-export.md

 ---

-## What is This?
+# What is This Talk About?

-- This is partly about marketing
+Marketing and Sharing

+- Marketing
-   - Because you have to get people's attention, so they look at what you are sharing.
+   - Get attention, so they see what you are sharing.
    - Discoverability is vital.
-- This is partly about sharing
+- Sharing
-   - Because you have to share stuff that has value, to keep their attention.
+   - Share stuff that has value, to keep attention.

-Marketing == Attention

 ---

-## What is Open Source?
+# What is Open Source?

 >"The term open source refers to **something people can modify** and share because its **design is publicly accessible**."